JonMrowczynski/CSC213Lab4/README.md

 4. Click anywhere in Intellij's text editor for this file and press `Ctrl+Alt+Shift+L` or `Ctrl+Cmd+Shift+L`.
 This should bring up a *Reformat File* window.
 You can see what code it will automatically reformat in the *Scope* section and what kinds of reformatting will be performed in the *Options* section.
-Make sure that the options that are selected are:
+Make sure the selected options are:
    - Optimize Imports
      - Among other things, removes any unused imports.
    - Rearrange Code